Tannaka duality and stable infinity-categories: Fine -categories and Examples

 \begin{Proposition} Let $\CCC^\otimes$ and $\DDD^\otimes$ be two fine $\infty$-categories.
 Then $\CCC^\otimes\otimes_k \DDD^\otimes$ is also fine. \end{Proposition}

 \Proof Combine Theorem~\ref{main1} and Proposition~\ref{Moritaproduct}. \QED

-\subsection{Classical tannakian categories}
+\subsection{Classical Tannakian categories}

-We discuss a relationship with (classical) neutral tannakian categories.
+We discuss a relationship with (classical) neutral Tannakian categories.
 Let $G$ be an algebraic group over a field $k$ of characteristic zero.
 Let $\QC^\otimes(BG)$ be the $k$-linear stable presentable $\infty$-category of quasi-coherent complexes over $BG$.

 Let us observe that $\QC^\otimes(BG)$ is a fine $\infty$-category.
-The symmetric monoidal $\infty$-category $\QC(BG)$ is compactly generated, and compact and dualizable objects coincide (cf. \cite[Corollary 3.22]{BFN}).
-Take a closed immersion $G\hookrightarrow \GL_r$ that makes $G$ a subgroup scheme of $\GL_r$.
-Furthermore, by \cite[Lemma 3.1]{Tot} we can choose $G\hookrightarrow \GL_r$ so that $\GL_r/G$ is quasi-affine over $k$.
+The underlying $\infty$-category $\QC(BG)$ is compactly generated, and compact and dualizable objects coincide (see for example \cite[Corollary 3.22]{BFN}: $\QC^\otimes(BG)$ in this paper agrees with that of {\it loc. cit.}).
+We take a closed immersion $G\hookrightarrow \GL_r$ that makes $G$ a subgroup scheme of $\GL_r$.
+Furthermore, by \cite[Lemma 3.1]{Tot} we can choose $G\hookrightarrow \GL_r$ so that the quotient $\GL_r/G$ is quasi-affine over $k$.
 The morphism $p:BG\to B\textup{GL}_r$ induced by $G\hookrightarrow \GL_r$ is quasi-affine since $GL_r/G$ is a usual quasi-affine scheme (in particular, the structure sheaf is very ample).
 Let $V$ be the standard representation of $\GL_r$.
-Then by the standard use of the adjoint pair (see the proof of \cite[Proposition 3.21]{BFN}), the set $\{p^*(V),p^*(V)^\vee\}$ generates $\QC(BG)$ as a symmetric monoidal stable presentable $\infty$-category.
+Then by the standard use of the adjoint pair $(p^*,p_*)$ (see the proof of \cite[Proposition 3.21]{BFN}), the set $\{p^*(V),p^*(V)^\vee\}$ generates $\QC(BG)$ as a symmetric monoidal stable presentable $\infty$-category.
 Note that $p^*(V)$ is compact and dualizable.
-Recall that $V$ is wedge-finite, and so is $p^*(V)$.
+Recall that $V$ is wedge-finite and so is $p^*(V)$.
 Therefore we conclude: